ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### Connection/Offline State Management

-A general **service** should manage the connection state and support communication or synchronisation services to reliably hold and resume their processes.
+A general connection **service** should manage the connection state and support communication or synchronisation services to reliably hold and resume their processes.
 It should also support to present general user information if connections are interrupted or re-established.

 #### Client/Server Communication